DiedrichsenLab/Functional_Fusion/docs/analyze.rst

 About Atlas Spaces
 ------------------

-The Atlas class defines the group-atlas that the data is analyzed in.
+The Atlas class defines the atlas space, the voxel resolution, and the set of voxels or vertices that will form the basis of the analysis.
 Subclasses are ``AtlasVolumetric``, and ``AtlasSurface``.
-The altases is in a specific space, but also has a mask that defines the ``P`` locations (vertices or voxels) that are being sampled for the analysis.
-Atlases are indicated by short strings that indicate the Atlas. d altlasses so far:
+Each Atlas contains  ``P`` locations (vertices or voxels) that are being sampled for the analysis.
+Atlases are indicated by short strings that indicate the Atlas.
+The following Atlases are defined so far:

 * ``SUIT3``:  Cerebellum in SUIT space (3mm voxels)
 * ``SUIT2``:  Cerebellum in SUIT space (2mm voxels)
 * ``SUIT1``:  Cerebellum in SUIT space (1mm voxels)
 * ``MNISymC3``: Cerebellum in MNI152NLin2009cSym space (3mm voxels)
 * ``MNISymC2``: Cerebellum in MNI152NLin2009cSym space (2mm voxels)
 * ``fs32k``: Left and Right hemisphere, using identical Medial wall mask
 * ``fs32k_Asym``: Left and Right hemisphere, using asymmetric medial wall mask from HCP.

 Getting atlases
 ---------------